UzairJ99/my-pokedex/README.md

 The dockerfile for the application is just an exact copy of the Next.js dockerfile example since no other configuration changes needed to be made.

 When code is updated, the docker container needs to be rebuilt.
-Since we have a docker-compose file, we can just run
+Since we have a docker-compose file, we can just run:
 ```bash
 docker-compose up --build
 ```